Vintage Church has been on a journey of lament, growth, and action towards racial reconciliation

 As CG’s are encouraged to work from the Sunday sermon topics, we are asking all community groups to go through material during the updated Fall series to lament, pray, learn, and act in response.

 Pastor Leonce Crump, Jr.’s primary point was that every Vintage member needed to make the topic of racial reconciliation a groundswell issue and take personal ownership.
 It’s not up to the Vintage Church staff or leaders to solve this issue, but we are committed to prioritizing this as a church with time, money, and prayer.
-Please do understand that we are also pressing hard, learning, engaging with, and trying to start justice movements on not only race issues but these too: homelessness, education inequalities, sexual abuse, the sex slave industry, slavery, gender issues, city poverty and world poverty, church planting, adoption, and organizations like Compassion International/World Missions.
+Please do understand that we are also pressing hard, learning, engaging with, and trying to start justice movements on not only race issues but these too: homelessness, education inequalities, sexual abuse, the sex slave industry, slavery, gender issues, city poverty and world poverty, church planting, advocating for adoption as a means to end of abortion, and organizations like Compassion International/World Missions.

 Still, we are committing to not be the generation looked upon by the next as staying silent and complicit in the area of systemic racism and injustice.